anhava/open-agent-platform/packages/ui/README.md

 This package define two sets of components:

-- `Shadcn UI`: A set of UI components that can be used across the app using shadcn UI
+- `components UI`: A set of UI components that can be used across the app uscomponentsmponents UI
 - `Aihio-spesific': Components to leverage the project